 PUBLIC GALLERY

-My experience in Digital Photography began when I was a sophomore in high school, taking the class to explore my interest for the art.
-Before this, I had already been inspired by my cousin, a professional photographer working for Canon.
+My experience in Digital Photography began as a sophomore in high school, taking a class to explore my interest in the art.
+I had already been exposed to this world by my cousin, a professional photographer working for Canon.
 By nature, it was only fitting that the first camera I'd get to learn on was a Canon EOS Rebel T6, which I routinely checked out from class before being gifted my own for Christmas.
-It was this generous opportunity that gave me a chance to learn from my cousin, who guided me on the practices of a photographer that would soon begin to reveal my camera's true capabilities.
+It was this generous opportunity that gave me a chance to learn from my cousin, who would foster my development and mentor me in his techniques to reveal my camera's true capabilities.

-One afternoon, a sunset graced the sky and brought a new perspective.
-Ingrained from Photography class, I was taught to always keep the exposure in the middle; perfectly balanced.
+One afternoon, a sunset graced the sky near my house.
+One year before, in my Intro to Photography class, I was taught to always keep the exposure in the middle; perfectly balanced.
 I never truly challenged the notion until this moment.
-One underexposed capture taught me what thousands of attempts in a balanced exposure could not: In art, it is okay to take chances and challenge the notions you've been taught.
+One underexposed capture taught me what thousands of attempts in a balanced measure could not: In art, it is okay to take chances and challenge the notions you've been taught.
 Some rules were meant to be forgotten, only set to become a reminder of how far you've come.

 COMMUNITY CAPTURES